Sea Installer

 Sea Installer is an offshore wind turbine installation jack-up vessel.
-She was ordered by A2SEA, a Danish offshore wind turbines installation company, and it was built by Chinese COSCO Shipyard Group Co.
-The contract value is US$139 million.
+She was ordered by A2SEA, a Danish offshore wind turbine installation company, and it was built by Chinese COSCO Shipyard Group Co., with a contract value is US$139 million.

 Sea Installer has a length of 132 m, breadth of 39 m, draft 5.8 m, and she has a speed of 12 kn.
-She is able to jack-up at water depths of up to 45 m.
-Her loading capacity is 5000 tons which is equal to eight to ten offshore wind turbines.
+She can jack up at water depths of up to 45 m.
+Her loading capacity is 5000 tons, equal to eight to ten offshore wind turbines.
 The crane capacity is 900 tons.
-The vessel is able to carry up 60 people.
+The vessel can carry up to 60 people.

 The vessel was delivered in the second half of 2012.